julianpeeters/dc10/README.md

 # dc10
-A simplified AST for Scala code generation.
+A purely functional AST for Scala code generation.

-### *Status: experimenting with term models*